Blagoja95/job-board-web-app/README.md

 # job-posting-web-app
-Job posting web app made with JS JAVA, hosted using Tomcat server and MySql for storing data
+Job posting web app made with ReactJS, TailwindCSS and JAVA.
+Hosted using Tomcat web server and MySql as DBMS.

 ## Colors

 [Colors](https://coolors.co/d8ddef-a0a4b8-7293a0-45b69c-21d19f)

-Main :
-BG:

 ## URI